Residential

 If you are serious about a Louisville real estate sale you should talk to your agent about mold.
 He or she will be able to give you the name of a Louisville company that specializes in mold removal and mitigation.
 You can never be too careful with your health.

 Mold can grow in places that are not visible to the eye.
-It can be growing behind a wall, in an air duct or under the floor.
+It can grow behind a wall, in an air duct, or under the floor.

-Mold float in the air and settle in a warm moist environment.
+Mold floats in the air and settles in a warm moist environment.
 That is one of the reasons why you will commonly see it in the bathroom along the grout lines.
-It also settles in sheet rock in ceilings and walls.
+It also settles in sheetrock in ceilings and walls.

 Microscopic spores are released by mold and can cause mild to severe allergic reactions.
-In most cases, a person that is sensitive to mold will experience running eyes, coughing, sneezing and a runny nose.
+In most cases, a person who is sensitive to mold will experience running eyes, coughing, sneezing, and a runny nose.
 Some people are more affected by mold and can have an even more severe reaction.

 When contemplating a Louisville real estate sale keep mold in mind.
 As well as being a health issue, it can also be a cause of property damage.
 Mold can be found in any house and it is very expensive to repair the damage once it has been done.
 You would need to hire a professional company for restoration.